 For example, this is what it looks like on a Mac:

 Users on managed devices may not have permission to accept the new certificate.
 The organisation that gave them the device needs to accept it for them.

-Depending how their organisation deploys the profile, a user may need to connect to the internet a different way to pick up the updated profile.
+Depending how a user’s organisation deploys the profile, user’s may need to connect to the internet in a different way to pick up the updated profile.

 - forget the network and try to connect again

 - follow our guidance on common issues with GovWifi

 Please sign up to GovWifi Status Page to get our incident alerts.
 You can check this page for any outstanding issues that may impact your planned activities.